 - Clothing must cover shoulders and midsection.
-Tank tops, sleeveless shirts or dresses, spaghetti strap tops or dresses, halter tops, crop tops, mesh or see-through shirts are examples of unacceptable attire. - Clothing may not be worn that advertise alcoholic beverages, drugs, tobacco and may not carry slogans of questionable taste or of a sexual nature.
-Ruling is at the discretion of the administration. - Hats, sport headbands, bandannas or bandanna scarves may not be worn at any time in the building. - No pierced body parts other than ears may be adorned with any decorative item.
+Tank tops, sleeveless shirts or dresses, spaghetti strap tops or dresses, halter tops, midriffs, mesh or see-through shirts are examples of unacceptable attire. - Students are not allowed to wear saggy pants or shorts.
+Pants and shorts must stay up without the aid of a belt. - Clothing may not be worn that advertise alcoholic beverages, drugs, tobacco and may not carry slogans of questionable taste or of a sexual nature.
+Ruling is at the discretion of the administration. - Athletic attire (shorts worn for physical education, sweatpants, windpants, or tear away pants) is appropriate for activities only. - Shoes must be worn at all times.
+Shoes must be clean and well kept - Hats, sport headbands, bandannas or bandanna scarves may not be worn at any time in the building. - Students shall be clean and well-groomed and clean shaven - No pierced body parts other than ears may be adorned with any decorative item. - Tattoos must not be visible.